Tag Conference Vienna 2025

 Cococlick.at (AT)

-The Tag Conference Vienna 2025 is presented by Unlock Bureau, Kyselak.at, Literature Museum (Austrian National Library), Bezirksmuseum Mariahilf and Spraycity.at.
+The Tag Conference Vienna 2025 is presented by Unlock Bureau and Kyselak.at, with support from Stadt Wien, Literature Museum (Austrian National Library), Bezirksmuseum Mariahilf, and Spraycity.at.

 The Tag Conference is part of Unlock Bureau’s ongoing international culture program of graffiti-related events.